project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_user_auth_token.md

 ---
 ## Scenario

-TO access sunbird api , caller need to provide 'x-authenticated-user-token' header value.
-Caller need to generate this token.
+TO access Sunbird APIs, a caller needs to provide **x-authenticated-user-token** header value.
+The caller needs to generate this token.

 ### Prerequisites

-1. keycloak server need to up and running
+1. The eycloak server needs to up and running